 Unranked kin of pickleball gods were not supposed to be kiss-'n-telling—much less balling angelic floaters!

-out of bounds, “My never paying bills, dinking
+then half-sung, “My never paying bills, dinking

 pickleballs ’n thrills. . . .”